hlascelles/karina_personal_website/_posts/kitchen/2016-01-01-courgette-fritters.md

 * Add chopped onion, herbs, coriander, chilli powder and salt to the courgettes.
 Mix well.
 Crumble in the feta and mix it in gently.
 * Pre-heat a non-stick pan with olive oil.
 * Use a wooden spoon to scoop the courgette mixture into the frying pan, flattening a little once in the pan.
 Flip them once they look golden brown on the bottom.
 The fritters will be tasty, no matter how they look.
 Transfer to a plate covered with a paper towel to drain any excess oil.
-* While frying the fritters, put some yogurt into a small bowl.
-Use a garlic press to add garlic cloves directly into the yoghurt.
-Season with freshly ground black pepper.
+* While frying the fritters, make the yoghurt dip - mix the youghurt with black pepper and garlic added through a garlic press.
 * Serve fritters with boiled baby potatoes and a yoghurt dip.

 **Inspired by:** [Vidar Bergum](https://vidarbergum.com/recipe/mucver-turkish-courgette-zucchini-fritters/)